Hosoya Station (Shizuoka)

 Hosoya Station (細谷駅, Hosoya-eki) is a train station on the Tenryū Hamanako Line in Kakegawa, Shizuoka Prefecture, Japan.
 It is 6 kilometers from the terminus of the line at Kakegawa Station.

 Station History

 Hosoya Station was established on May 10, 1956, as a passenger station on the Japan National Railway Futamata Line.
-After the privatization of JNR on March 15, 1987, the station came under the control of the Tenryū Hamanako Line.
+On March 15, 1987, the station came under the control of the Tenryū Hamanako Line.